English

 See Academic Honors

-In the Fall Semester of 2021, the English Department faculty voted to discontinue the awarding of distinction in the English department.
+In the Fall Semester of 2021, the English Department faculty voted to discontinue the awarding of distinction.
 This decision was the culmination of conversations over several years–conversations that acquired greater urgency as the department began a more rigorous and wide-ranging discussion of equity, inclusion, and antiracism during the 2020-2021 academic year.
-In making this decision, the English Department joined several other St. Olaf departments and programs that have made the same decision in recent years.
-The department also joined a number of other departments and programs that have not offered distinction for many years.
+In making this decision, the English Department joined several other St. Olaf departments and programs that have made the same decision in recent years, and also joined a number of other departments and programs that have not offered distinction for many years.

 Special Programs

-Special programs include semester and full-year study in England at Oxford, Lancaster, and East Anglia; study in Scotland at Aberdeen; semester and full-year study in Ireland at Trinity College Dublin, University College Dublin, and National University of Ireland Galway; January term study in the Caribbean; January term theater study in London; and internships in writing.
+Special programs include semester and full-year study in England at Oxford, Lancaster, and East Anglia; study in Scotland at Aberdeen; semester and full-year study in Ireland at Trinity College Dublin, University College Dublin, and National University of Ireland Galway; January-term creative writing study in Florence; January-term theater study in London; and internships in writing.
 (See The Smith Center for Global Engagement for further information.)
-Generally speaking, students can use a maximum of two courses taken during study abroad and away to fulfill requirements in the English major (aside from St. Olaf January term study abroad and away programs).
-Students who are interested in applying additional off-campus study coursework toward the English major should consult with the Department Chair prior to their departure.
+Generally speaking, students can use a maximum of two courses taken during study abroad and away to fulfill requirements in the English and Creative Writing majors (aside from St. Olaf January term study-abroad and away programs).
+Students who are interested in applying additional off-campus study coursework toward their English or Creative Writing major should consult with the English Department chair prior to their departure.

 Recommendations for Graduate and Professional Study

-Students planning on graduate study in English should take the graduation major and additional courses for a total not to exceed 14.
-The graduate school requirements for programs leading to an M.F.A. in creative writing, a Ph.D. in literary studies or comparative literature, or a Ph.D. in Rhetoric and Composition are significantly different.
+Students planning on graduate school should complete the English major to pursue graduate study in English literary studies or the Creative Writing major to undertake graduate work in creative writing, as well as additional advanced courses for a total not to exceed 14.
+Graduate school requirements for programs leading to an M.F.A. in Creative Writing, a Ph.D. in Literary Studies or Comparative Literature, or a Ph.D. in Rhetoric and Composition are significantly different.
 Students interested in pursuing one of these paths should choose an academic advisor with relevant expertise and plan their coursework carefully.
-In recent years, English majors have been accepted for graduate study in literature at schools including Berkeley, Chicago, Princeton, Toronto, Minnesota, Washington, and Wisconsin; department majors have gone to graduate study in creative writing at schools including Boston University, George Mason, Iowa, and the New School.
+In recent years, English majors have been accepted for graduate study in literature at schools in Berkeley, Chicago, Princeton, Toronto, Minnesota, Washington, and Wisconsin; and Creative Writing majors have pursued MFA degrees in graduate programs at Boston University, Columbia University, George Mason, Iowa, the New School, Vanderbilt, Washington, among others.